ltzheng/Synapse/README.md

 ## News

+[10/30/2023] Our paper is accepted by NeurIPS 2023 Foundation Models for Decision Making Workshop.

-[9/30/2023] We've updated the code format, added evaluation with Mind2Web, and transferred the results to Google Drive.
+[9/30/2023] We updated the preprint, refactored the code, added evaluation with Mind2Web, and transferred the results to Google Drive.
 Please kindly re-clone the repository.
-Our paper on arXiv will be updated soon.
-Stay tuned!

 [6/13/2023] We preprinted our v1-paper on arXiv.